zng-ui/zng/README.md

 ## Cargo Features

-Zero-Ui provides the following features which can be enabled in your `Cargo.toml` file:
+Zng provides the following features which can be enabled in your `Cargo.toml` file:

 - **`view`** — Include the default view-process implementation.
 - **`view_prebuilt`** — Include the default view-process implementation as an embedded precompiled binary.